 Gelateria dei Gracchi

-Far more off-the-beaten-path than Giolitti and Frigidarium, this no-frills store makes you work for it.
-But trust us, their fresh ingredients and classic flavors are worth the trek, and after a scoop or two, you’ll be happy to have the walk back to burn them off. — Via dei Gracchi, 272, 00190 Roma, Italy
+Far more off-the-beaten-path than Giolitti and Frigidarium, the original location of this no-frills gourmet gelateria makes you work for it.
+But trust us, their fresh ingredients and classic flavors are worth the trek, and after a scoop or two, you’ll be happy to have the walk back to burn them off. — Via dei Gracchi, 272, 00190 Roma, Italy (with three other locations in Rome)

-Fatamorgana, named for a type of Italian mirage, is in the Monti neighborhood near the Termini train station.
-They’re notorious for offering some of the most unique flavors in the city, including offbeat combinations like banana and lime, wasabi chocolate and ginger hazelnut.
-Their gelato recipe is a bit creamier than most others, but their creative, true-to-their-name flavors make up for the ice-cream-esque quality. — Piazza degli Zingari, 5, 00184 Roma, Italy
+Fatamorgana, named for the Arthurian sorceress Morgan le Fay, is notorious for offering some of the most unique flavors in the city, including offbeat combinations like banana and lime, wasabi chocolate and ginger hazelnut.
+Their gelato recipe is a bit creamier than most others, but their creative, true-to-their-name flavors make up for the ice-cream-esque quality. — 8 locations throughout Rome (and one in Los Angeles as of 2017)

 Taormina is perhaps the most touristy city in Sicily, but it still offers an authentic and homey feel unique to the Southernmost territory.
 The Sicilian vibe is taken to heart at O’Sciality, a small shop with a lot of heart—and even more gelato.
 One of the things that makes O’Sciality stand out (and earn its spot on this list) is their cones, which are signature creations that won’t be found elsewhere—we suggest trying the one made of almond slices. — Piazza Antonio Abate, 11, 98039 Taormina ME, Italy